 Many variables come into play when shopping for a tire, but much of the research is complete if you know what to look for.

-Some shoppers follow the lead of the tire salesperson or service center mechanic who generally wants to sell the most expensive set of tires they can.
+Some shoppers follow the lead of the tire salesperson or service centre mechanic who generally wants to sell the most expensive set of tires they can.
 Without fully understanding how tires work, assuming the priciest tire will last the longest and is best for safe driving is easy.
 But this is only sometimes the case.

 A lot more goes into tire pricing than longevity.
 Special compounds also make the tire quieter, puncture resistant, or more stable in corners and braking, but this doesn’t always translate to longevity.